hanm-15/postoperative-adhesions-EHR-analysis/README.md

 Some disclaimers and notes:
 - The code is still a work in progress.
 Some features have not been added, completed, or updated yet.
-- I currently do not have access to real EHR schemas and structures yet, so the way the data is linked from the synthetic data files to the analysis files may not be accurate to how real data would be linked.
+- I currently do not have access to real EHR schemas yet, so the way the data is joined from synthetic data files to the analysis files may not be fully applicable on real data structures.
 - The analysis variables are not final and are subject to change depending on availability and relevance.
 - File 05.5.R is currently outdated and broken but it is only an optional side-analysis and will be updated later.
 - The code is currently designed for a two-dataset study, but can be easily modified to accommodate a single-dataset analysis.
-- The numbers in the .R file names signify the order in the pipeline.
+- The numbers in the .R file names usually signify the order in the pipeline.